McGill-NLP/AfriqueLlama-8B

 Key Capabilities

-- Multilingual Proficiency: Adapted for 20 African languages (e.g., Swahili, Hausa, Yoruba, Amharic) and four high-resource languages.
+- Multilingual Proficiency: Adapted for 20 specific African languages including Swahili, Hausa, Yoruba, Amharic, and Zulu, alongside strong performance in high-resource languages like English, French, Portuguese, and Arabic.

-- Robust Training: Trained on a diverse corpus including African monolingual data (22.8B tokens), code (1B tokens from CornStack-Python), mathematics (~1B tokens from FineMath-4+), and synthetic data, using UniMax sampling for balanced distribution.
+- Robust Training: Utilizes a diverse training corpus comprising African monolingual data (22.8B tokens), code (1B tokens from CornStack-Python), mathematics (1B tokens from FineMath-4+), and synthetic data (324M tokens).

 Good For

-- Applications requiring strong language understanding and generation in a wide array of African languages.
+- Applications requiring strong language understanding and generation in African languages.

-- Research and development in low-resource language NLP.
+- Research and development in low-resource language NLP, particularly for African languages.